Summwer/lwe-estimator-with-pnjbkz/README.md

 ## Figure1

 We implement the test to verify the predicted success probability of each $d_{\rm svp}$ in solving an LWE instance.
 The test implemented code could be reproduced by [lwe_prob_test.py](https://github.com/Summwer/test-for-refined-lwe-estimator/blob/main/lwe_prob_test.py) in  [https://github.com/Summwer/test-for-refined-lwe-estimator](https://github.com/Summwer/test-for-refined-lwe-estimator).
-One can also see the test result in the folder `test_dsvps_prob` online.
+One can also see the test result in the folder `test_dsvps_prob`.

 Besides the simulated success probability was implemented in the file `lwechal-two-step.sage` in the folder `sage/lwechal-est` of [https://github.com/Summwer/lwe-estimator-with-pnjbkz/tree/refined-lwe-estimator](https://github.com/Summwer/lwe-estimator-with-pnjbkz/tree/refined-lwe-estimator).